A Complete Logic for Database Abstract State Machines: A Proof System

 \end{description}

 \item Axioms \textbf{M7} and \textbf{M8} assert that the interpretation of static and pure formulae is the same in all states of a DB-ASM, which is not affected by the execution of any DB-ASM rule $r$.
-Note that, depending on the logic that is parameterised into the logic of meta-finite states, static and pure formulae might not be first-order formulae.